dy/piezo/README.md

 list | x -> x * 2;          // iterate/map items
-list ~> item;               // find index of the item list <~ item;               // rfind
+list ~> item;               // find index of the item list <~ item;               // rfind list +-*/ 2;                // other operators act on all members

 //////////////////////////// statements
 foo();                      // semi-colons at end of line are mandatory